EXPERIENCE PAUL’S GREECE

 Whether you are looking for a religious tour, historical venture or classical journey, we can broaden your knowledge of our world!
 Click here to explore group tours that are available to join.
 If you are looking for ideas to customize your own group tour, click here for sample itineraries.
 Fill out our contact form if you have any questions or would like more information about creating your own group tour.

 Discover an Ancient Civilization & Culture

-The beauty of Greece combined with its biblical history and thousands of years of ancient culture makes it an unforgettable destination.
+The beauty of Greece combined with its biblical history and thousands of years of ancient culture make it an unforgettable destination.
 Embark on the journey of a lifetime walking in the footsteps of Paul throughout the places he visited, taught, established Christian communities, trained Christian leaders, and continued to disciple them through letters from afar.

 A cruise on the Mediterranean is the best way to see the iconic Greek islands of unparalleled beauty, sailing on glistening waters to experience stunning landscapes, legendary ancient cities, and breathtaking islands.

 Whether your journey begins in Athens, where Paul preached the Word of God until he was rushed out of the city, or in Thessaloniki where he established the church to whom he wrote the letters of 1 & 2 Thessalonians, the New Testament is woven throughout the entire country and beyond.
 You will leave with cherished memories and new insight into the life and work of Paul.
 You’ll never be the same!